kamek-pf/tftools/README.md

 ```
 train.tfrecord    # contains 80% of your dataset by default
 test.tfrecord     # contains 20% of your dataset by default
-label-map.pbtxt   # label map generated from your XML files
+label_map.txt     # label map generated from your XML files
 ```

 The only requirement is that for each input file, there's a corresponding XML file with the same name. \